British Airways pilots cancel Sept. 27 strike to give time for talks | Devdiscourse

 British Airways pilots have cancelled a strike set for Sept.
 27 to create time for talks after 48 hours of industrial action earlier this month grounded 1,700 flights in a dispute over pay.

-The pilot walkout - the first in the airline's history - was the latest high-profile setback for British Airways, and pilot union BALPA said that it was time for "a period of reflection before... irreparable damage is done to the brand."
-"Someone has to take the initiative to sort out this dispute and with no sign of that from BA, the pilots have decided to take the responsible course," General Secretary Brian Strutton said in a statement.
+The pilot walkout - the first in the airline's history - was the latest high-profile setback for British Airways, and pilot union BALPA said it was time for "a period of reflection before ... irreparable damage is done to the brand."
+"Someone has to take the initiative to sort out this dispute and with no sign of that from BA, the pilots have decided to take the responsible course," BALPA General Secretary Brian Strutton said in a statement.

 "In a genuine attempt at establishing a time-out for common sense to prevail, we have lifted the threat of the strike on the 27th September."
 No further strike dates have been scheduled, but the union said it retained the right to announce more.